-Traumatic events may create change in the survivor psychologically, biologically and socially.
-Multiple traumatic experiences can complicate recovery, and often increase the reluctance to seek help.
+Stressful and traumatic events may change the survivor psychologically, biologically, and socially.
+In addition, the duration of frequency of traumatic experiences can complicate recovery and often increase the reluctance to seek help.

-Culture, the nature of the veteran's homecoming, the war's outcome, and many other factors influence the way trauma reactions are expressed.
-Untreated, trauma reactions and PTSD are highly predictive of physical illness, disrupted family life, and reduced academic and career performance.
+Military culture, the nature of the Veteran's homecoming, the war's outcome, and many other factors influence how trauma reactions are expressed.
+However, untreated trauma reactions and PTSD are highly predictive of physical illness, disrupted family life, and reduced academic and career performance.